oroinc/documentation/commerce/dev_guide/web_api/index.rst

             }

-    7. Click the :guilabel:`Try!` button to send the request to the server.
+    7. Click the **Try!** button to send the request to the server.

-Provided you have the edit permission to the record, you will see the updated data in the :guilabel:`Response Body` section after the response from the server is received.
+Provided you have the edit permission to the record, you will see the updated data in the **Response Body** section after the response from the server is received.

 API in Detail
 -------------